2021 Report: 14 Employee Engagement Trends and Forecasts Every Manager Needs to Know

 Provide Training Centered Around Diversity and Inclusion

 Everyone has room to learn and grow, and everyone deserves an opportunity to do so.
-By providing your workforce with training aimed at raising sensitivity to the subjects of diversity and inclusion you not only provide them with invaluable knowledge about those that are different from them, but you also establish inclusion as a pillar of your organization.
+By providing your workforce with training aimed at raising sensitivity to the subjects of diversity and inclusion you not only provide them with invaluable knowledge about those who are different from them, but you also establish inclusion as a pillar of your organization.

 Create a Diverse Hiring Team